-Disney Plus has become a huge hit since its launch last fall, already taking its place among the best streaming services.
-And while its success feels a bit inevitable (it's the exclusive home for Disney's vault of movies and shows, so many have to pony up), Disney's working on its next big hits to follow up Baby Yoda and the Clone Wars finale.
-That includes a film version of the Hamilton stage show and the new Muppets Now original series coming this summer.
+Disney Plus launched less than a year ago, but it's already taking its place among the best streaming services.
+And while its success feels a bit inevitable (it's the exclusive home for Disney's vault of movies and shows, so many have to pony up), Disney is hard at work on the next big hits to follow up Baby Yoda.
+That includes the Hamilton movie and the new Muppets Now original series coming this summer.

 - How to watch the Star Wars movies in order

 - Mulan coming to Disney Plus — but you’ll have to pay extra

 - How to watch the Marvel movies in order

 - Disney Plus price and bundles